|

 from the world origo (the centerpoint of the space in which the map is

-created) that is a multiple of the current grid size.
 When absolute alignment is used to align the grid to a surface, it is

 aligned as close to it as it can be within these parameters.
 This way,